Federal Criminal Lawyer

 Choose Top Federal Criminal Defense Attorneys

 Thomas Carver has extensive experience litigating criminal cases in a federal court of law.
-His legal skills have been recognized by their peers with awards of excellence, proving to be the top federal criminal defense lawyers in Springfield, MO.
+His legal skills have been recognized by their peers with awards of excellence, proving him to be the top federal criminal defense lawyer in Springfield, MO.

-Tom has practiced law for over 43 years and been lawyer for almost 300 clients in criminal cases.
-Aside from being elected President of the Missouri Association of Criminal Defense Lawyers in 2001, Tom has been awarded numerous legal accolades throughout his distinguished career, including being named Lawyer of the Year in both 2013, 2015, and 2018 for the southwest Missouri region in the area of white collar law.
+Tom has practiced law for over 43 years and has been a lawyer for almost 300 clients in criminal cases.
+Aside from being elected President of the Missouri Association of Criminal Defense Lawyers in 2001, Tom has been awarded numerous legal accolades throughout his distinguished career, including being named Lawyer of the Year in both 2013, 2015, and 2018 for the southwest Missouri region in the area of white-collar law.

 What Makes a Good Federal Criminal Defense Attorney?

 You would not want your chiropractor to treat your heart condition, and you don’t want a divorce attorney preparing your federal criminal defense.
 When looking for a criminal defense attorney, you want to find someone who has been a justice advocate with experience and a proven record of success in that practice area, including the particular type of crime.
 White-collar criminal cases differ greatly from federal drug trafficking or kidnapping charges.
 To get justice, you need a specialist.